-First of all, remember that rib tips are still ribs.
-Low and slow is still the best way to make them.
-However, because of their size, they cook quicker.
-A low, indirect gas grill fire for an hour or two or a low charcoal fire is great for these little treats.
-Apply a good rub or just sprinkle with some seasoning and they'll turn out great.
+Remember that riblets and rib tips are still ribs.
+Low and slow cooking produces the most succulent results.
+An indirect gas grill fire for an hour or two or a smoldering charcoal fire turns these butcher scraps into tasty little treats.
+Apply a favorite rub or just sprinkle them with some seasoning; they need little in the way of prep.
 If you want barbecue sauce, brush it on at the end of the cooking time to prevent burning.

-Of course, you can smoke rib tips.
-They make a great appetizer while other things continue to smoke.
-Throw rib tips on the smoker about 2 to 3 hours before the guests arrive.
-Treat them as you would a rack of ribs and you can pull them off the smoker and serve them up while your guests settle in and get their drinks.
-This keeps them busy and happy while you finish the main course.
+Smoked rib tips make a great appetizer while other things continue to smoke.
+Throw rib tips on the smoker a couple of hours before your guests arrive.
+Treat them as you would a rack of ribs; you can pull them off the smoker and serve them while your guests settle in and get their drinks.
+This keeps everyone busy and happy while you finish the main course.

 What Do Pork Riblets and Rib Tips Taste Like?

 Riblets and rib tips taste like pork ribs; this milder meat readily assumes the flavor of whatever seasoning you choose to use with it.
 Similarly, they adapt to many cuisines and can be prepared with a dry rub or a wet sauce, or a combination of the two.
 Both make satisfyingly messy finger foods.
 Consider serving pork riblets instead of chicken wings at a game-day party or backyard barbecue.

 You can put any pork rib recipe to use when you prepare riblets and rip tips.
 Just keep in mind that the boneless rib tips and smaller riblets cook faster than a full rack, making them a good choice for an appetizer.

 Where to Buy Pork Riblets and Rib Tips